tauh33dkhan/Learn-To-Build-Java-Spring-Application/README.md

 ### Step 1: Add Dependencies to `pom.xml`

 In your pom.xml, include dependencies for Spring Boot Data JPA and a database driver.
-For this example, we'll use H2 as the embedded database:
+For this example, we'll use mariadb as the embedded database:

 ```xml
 <dependencies>